imanoop7/RAG-using-only-opensource/README.md

 # OpenRAGTech

-OpenRAGTech is an open-source initiative to create a Retrieval-Augmented Generation (RAG) system leveraging the best of open-source technologies.
+Retrieval-Augmented Generation (RAG) system leveraging the best of open-source technologies.

 ## What is RAG?